-A Journey to Discovering How Our Mahogany Furniture is Made
+A Journey of Discovery: How Our Mahogany Furniture is Made

 Follow us on our amazing journey to Indonesia and the exotic Island of Java to discover how our mahogany furniture is constructed and finished.

 From mahogany timber yard through to final loading on a container in our factory we show just how much passion, skill, organisation, and sheer effort is involved in the production of our hand crafted mahogany furniture.
 And… all this intensive work is done by the wonderful people of Indonesia with a smile on their face – well they do live in some kind of paradise!

 Well we have just come back from an exciting working trip to visit our factory in Indonesia fro where we supply all our mahogany furniture.
 We managed to get a look at all the processes from the Plantation , where the trees are sustainably grown, to the loading on the container that has just left.
 We met all the wonderful hard working people involved and were given a great welcome, nothing was too much trouble and they were very happy to show us what they do and passionate about their jobs and delivering a high standard.
 They all want to produce a great product and will pay great attention to getting it right even if that is going over and over it again.

 They do all this whilst in high humidity (89%) and temperatures, which are cooler at the moment as there is still monsoons, of 38/40o.
 The monsoons are amazing and it is a constant battle to avoid moisture when packing the furniture.
 It takes a little getting used to as it is humid and hot from 07.00am in the morning through to the end of the day, getting slightly cooler when the sun goes down at around 6.00pm, but only slighty!
 Most people start work at 07.00 and finish about 4.30/5.00 as it is dark by 6.00pm and as there are no street lights and the roads are not brilliant it can be a bit scary riding a scooter in the dark.